ShixiangWang/sigflow/README.md

 See [test/test_docker.sh](test/test_docker.sh) for examples.

-If you want to go into the docker terminal, run
+If you want to go into the docker container terminal, run

 ```bash
 $ docker run --rm --entrypoint /bin/bash -it shixiangwang/sigflow